Summer School: Global Studies

 Which school will I study in?

-You'll study in the International Development department, which is part of the School of Global Studies.
+You'll be studying in the International Development department, in the School of Global Studies.

 Our Development research